acornejo/pybz/README.md

 Performing OR operations across different fields is not supported (for instance, if you wanted to find all bugs which have either a status OPEN or are have priority P1).
-For this you can use the quicksearch field, and follow the
+This is not a limitation imposed by pybz but simply the specification of the bugzilla REST API.
+For more complex queries you can use the quicksearch field, and follow the [quicksearch API](https://bugzilla.mozilla.org/page.cgi?id=quicksearch.html)
-[quicksearch API](https://bugzilla.mozilla.org/page.cgi?id=quicksearch.html)

 ## Updating bugs